HiPhish/Game-Source-Documentation/Heroes of Might & Magic/Heroes 2.rst

 -----------------
 asdf

-Heroes - Classes, Castles, Buildings and Units
+Heroes - Classes, Castles and Units
 ==============================================

 Classes of Heroes